carpentries/amy/docs/users_guide/index.md

 * **Lessons covered**
 * Placeholder section for lessons covered.

+* **URL**

 * Enter in the workshop's url (to the GitHub page, not the repo).
-This is generally in the format `username.github.io/YYYY-MM-DD-sitename`.
+This is generally in the format `https://username.github.io/YYYY-MM-DD-sitename`.
+It is created using the [template in this GitHub repo](https://github.com/carpentries/workshop-template).

 ![AMY new event url](images/amy_new_event_url.png)